Hate Speech Bill

 and cast us into an Orwellian dystopia?

-The Irish hate speech bill is not only unconstitutional (see Article 40), "it contains some very questionable provisions.
+The Irish Hate Speech Bill is not only unconstitutional (see Article 40), "it contains some very questionable provisions.
 It is described as a bill to protect, but it has the capacity to do immense damage to free speech and democracy in Ireland". ~ Baroness Nuala O'Loan, former police ombudsman in Northern Ireland.
 The maximum penalty for this offence is 5 years in jail.

 This Hate Speech Bill also goes against your inalienable, God-given rights: